luigiminardim/UnB-FinalProject-DnsOverBitcoin/report.md

 acts as a pointer, linking each block to its parent.
 This hash is also a key input for calculating the current block's hash.
-As a result, any alteration to a historical block would change its hash, invalidating the "previous block hash" pointer in the subsequent block causing a cascading invalidation to the tip of the chain.
+As a result, any alteration to a historical block would change its hash, invalidating the "previous block hash" pointer in the subsequent block, causing a cascading invalidation to the tip of the chain.

 The diagram below illustrates this structure, showing how Block 2 contains a